krosa/kyladelrosario/_pages/portfolio.md

 ## Samples of my work

-Most of my work is under a non-disclosure agreement (NDA), so I've listed my samples here.
+Most of my work is under a non-disclosure agreement (NDA), so I've listed my public samples here.

+## Writing

+* [Using writing tests when hiring](http://www.writethedocs.org/blog/newsletter-august-2019/) — An article for Write the Docs' August 2019 newsletter.

 ### PDFs